Table of Contents

 The triiodothyronine (T3)-resin uptake test was designed in part to detect abnormalities in serum TBG which would in turn aid in diagnosing euthyroid hyperthyroxinemia and hypothyroxinemia.
 These, as mentioned above, are usually a result of abnormalities of the thyroid hormones’ binding proteins.

 The test measures the number of unoccupied T4-binding sites and is performed by incubating the patient’s serum with radio-labeled T3.
-A resin is added afterward.
+Resin is added afterward.
 The radio-labeled T3 will bind the serum proteins (such as TBG), and any excess radio-labeled T3 will bind the resin that has been added subsequently.

 Interpretation of the triiodothyronine (T3)-resin uptake test